stangri/docs.openwrt.melmac.net/README.md

 ### <a name='netclient'></a>netclient

-Netclient is the client for Netmaker networks.
-To learn more about Netmaker, see [Netmaker README](https://github.com/gravitl/netmaker).
+Netclient is an automated WireGuard Management Client.
+Netclient is a client application for the [Netmaker](https://github.com/gravitl/netmaker) networks.
+[Netclient is developed by Gravitl](https://github.com/gravitl/netclient).
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/netclient/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/netclient/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/netclient-the-client-for-netmaker-networks/) for further information.

 ### <a name='pbrluci-app-pbr'></a>pbr & luci-app-pbr